javaplus/MadScientist/lessons/Led.md

 ![LED Specification](/lessons/images/led_specs.png)

 LEDs (like most electronics) have voltage ranges in which they are designed to run.
-As mentioned above, we are currently running off 3.3V (Volts), but if we look at the specifications for the LEDs, we will see we are actually running a little over the specified voltage range of 3.0 to 3.2V for our blue LED.
+As mentioned above, we are currently running off 3.3V (volts), but if we look at the specifications for the LEDs, we will see we are actually running a little over the specified voltage range of 3.0 to 3.2V for our blue LED.
 This is why it's so bright.
 It's running slightly above max power!

 Notice that the white, blue, and green LEDs support up to 3.2V.
 The other LEDs (red and yellow) only support up to 2.2V.
 So, if we tried to use a red or yellow LED with our current circuit we could burn them out.